marrold/AMBEServer/README.md

 There are currently a couple of issues that I hope to resolve-

 * If the AMBE chip reboots, AMBEServer will need to be restarted.
-* If the process interacting with AMBEServer sends a RESET packet, the AMBE chip will go into the incorrect mode and will stay there until AMBEServer is restarted.
+* If the process interacting with AMBEServer sends a RESET packet, the AMBE chip will go into the incorrect mode and will stay there until AMBEServer is restarted - Its been confirmed Analog_Brdge *wont't* send a RESET under any circumstances

 ### Acknowledgments